ben-grande/qusal/docs/INSTALL.md

 ### DomU Installation

+It is recommended to use separate qube from your normal operations as this installation will eventually be copied to dom0.
+Apart from that, it is also recommended to use a separate qube for fetching the signing keys, different from the one acquiring Qusal.
+The separate qubes should be DispVM, but AppVM or StandaloneVM will also work.

 1. Install `git` in the qube, if it is an AppVM, install it it's the TemplateVM and restart the AppVM.